-The MNE-240 Series E-Panel enclosure from MidNite Solar provides the basic DC and AC over-current protection and disconnects required for a NEC compliant renewable energy system.
-It is specifically designed to accommodate Magnum PAE split phase 120/240 volt inverters.
+The MNE-240 Series E-Panel enclosure from MidNite Solar provides the basic DC and AC overcurrent protection and disconnects required for a NEC compliant renewable energy system.
+It is specifically designed to accommodate inverters that provide 120/240VAC in a single unit.
 The MNE-240 Series E-Panel can expand to grow as your needs arise and includes the following: